timplourde/js-components/README.md

 # JS Components

 Examples of how to wire up JavaScript components, emphasizing the pros and cons of each.
+Techniques used include traditional callbacks, maunal event aggregation pub/sub using [Amplify.js](http://amplifyjs.com/) and client-side message bus using [Postal.js](https://github.com/ifandelse/postal.js).

 This is intended for web developers who are starting to build complex client-side features (without a rich component libraries like YUI or EXT.JS) and encountering maintainability/flexability issues.